Sani-Deshmukh/LLMs-on-Shakespeare/README.md

 thy the of which every need yet an drugs then hold my good wrongfully we i so

-Number of lines: 14
-Line 1: number of words = 9, number of syllables = 12
-Line 2: number of words = 9, number of syllables = 10
-Line 3: number of words = 8, number of syllables = 10
-Line 4: number of words = 7, number of syllables = 10
-Line 5: number of words = 8, number of syllables = 10
-Line 6: number of words = 10, number of syllables = 10
-Line 7: number of words = 8, number of syllables = 11
-Line 8: number of words = 7, number of syllables = 11
-Line 9: number of words = 6, number of syllables = 10
-Line 10: number of words = 9, number of syllables = 10
-Line 11: number of words = 9, number of syllables = 11
-Line 12: number of words = 10, number of syllables = 10
-Line 13: number of words = 9, number of syllables = 10
-Line 14: number of words = 8, number of syllables = 10
 Rhyme scheme: abcdefghijklmn

 n_state= 7
 Sonnet:
 therefore that never long better and will